Two Way ANOVA (without repeated measures)

 - in addition to the field of study, the university attended also has an influence on the duration of studies

 Now in all three cases you would not have one factor, but two factors each.
-And since you now have two factors, you use the two-factor analysis of variance.
+And since you now have two factors, you use the two-way analysis of variance.

-Using the two-factor analysis of variance, you can now answer three things:
+Using the two-way analysis of variance, you can now answer three things:

 - Does factor 1 have an effect on the dependent variable?